 Shortly after, a log cabin Capitol building was constructed and served as the meeting place for the thirteen members of the Legislative Council.

 We stand at the edge of a new century.
 In 2024, our community has an opportunity to celebrate the past through our 200th anniversary while embracing the next 100 years.
-More than an anniversary, we extend an invitation to residents and visitors alike to join us as we honor our story and the powerful next chapter we are poised to write.
+More than an anniversary, join us in honoring our story and the powerful next chapter we are poised to write.

 Tallahassee’s story is profound.
 We are a community of doers, dreamers and believers.
 Our ambition endures to innovate, commemorate, illuminate, activate, educate, negotiate, elevate, celebrate, create and appreciate.